10 Best Self Improvement Books: How To Win at Life, Work & Relationships

 10. The Book of Joy, The Dalai Lama & Desmond Tutu

-What can be more happiness-inducing that reading stories and conversations between these two incredible, kind, heart-centred men?
+What can be more happiness-inducing than reading stories and conversations between these two incredible, kind, heart-centred men?

 As well as discussing issues around the world, this book also focuses in on their friendship and kindred spirits.

-It's a heartwarming, relaxing read to bring a smile to your face.
+It's a heartwarming, relaxing read to bring a smile to your face and happiness to your day.